 Studying and mental illness

-Studying can be a positive and enjoyable experience.
-It can help you build confidence, increase your skills and improve your mental health.
-But it can also be challenging and stressful.
-This page looks at studying with a mental illness.
+Learning something new can be a positive and enjoyable experience.
+It can help you to build confidence, increase your skills and improve your mental health.
+But it can sometimes be challenging and stressful.
+This section looks at studying with a mental illness.
 It covers what help is available and things to think about when deciding what and where to study.
 This section is for people living with mental illness and their friends and family.